bandyp/simon/README.md

 generated, that the buttons corresponded to colours and sounds when clicked, that the functions worked to check the arrays etc.

+Finally, I had friends and relatives use the app on their own devices and updates were made to fix the issue of timings.

 ## Deployment
 I used Github for the deployment.
 I tried to keep to committing after each bit